Revised and Approved 12/22/2023

 Ensuring corporation by-laws and policies are consistent with the principles of accessibility and meet legal and regulatory requirements.

-The continual monitoring of the corporation’s employment practices to ensure nondiscriminatory practices are being adhered to.
+The continual monitoring of the corporation’s employment practices ensuring nondiscriminatory practices are being adhered to.

 Lillybrook Counseling Services strives to ensure that its services are accessible to people with disabilities.
-Lillybrook Counseling Services has invested a significant amount of resources to help ensure that its website is made easier to use and more accessible for people with disabilities, with the strong belief that every person has the right to live with dignity, equality, comfort and independence.
+Lillybrook Counseling Services has invested a significant number of resources to help ensure that its website is made easier to use and more accessible for people with disabilities, with the strong belief that every person has the right to live with dignity, equality, comfort, and independence.

 Accessibility on Lillybrookcs.com